top of page

 You can only attempt to defend yourself from badgering with these phrases:

 Don't take conflict personally or let others get under your skin.
-Remember, when someone disrespects you it's a reflection of them and their own pain and shame.
+Remember, when someone disrespects you it's a reflection of them and their own pain, sadness or shame.
 Only hurt people hurt other people.

 One effective way to navigate conflicts is through the use of empathetic and solution-oriented phrases that promote open communication and mutual respect.